enrich your dog’s life

 How to lower arousal levels by scatter feeding

-Scatter feeding is a low arousal activity for dogs who need more calmness in their life!
+Scatter feeding is a low-arousal activity for dogs who need more calmness in their life!
+We don’t need to physically exhaust our dogs to achieve a calm household.

 My spaniel is much calmer from mental stimulation, enrichment and brain games than high-energy romps through the countryside!

-Don’t get me wrong, he still has time off-leash everyday as sniffing and exploring interesting environments is the most enriching part of your dog’s day.
+Don’t get me wrong, he still has time off-leash every day as sniffing and exploring interesting environments is the most enriching part of your dog’s day.
+I just use scatter feeding as a tool to help him adjust to new environments, reduce his arousal levels and create calmer walks.

-If you have a high energy dog, such as a working breed, mental stimulation through scatter feeding is likely going to be your new best friend.
+If you have a high-energy dog, such as a working breed, mental stimulation through scatter feeding is likely going to be your new best friend.

 Our scatter feeding journey

-While Cam always gets excited for his scatter feed, and will wag his entire bottom enthusiastically, engaging his nose and brain for a sustained period helps to balance out his high drive, physical energy and arousal levels.
+I scatter feed multiple times throughout the week.
+While Cam always gets excited about his scatter feed, and will wag his entire bottom enthusiastically (it’s part of his core personality), engaging his nose and brain for a sustained period helps to balance out his high drive, physical energy and arousal levels.

 This is because sniffing is calming, whereas racing around like a lunatic spikes adrenaline levels.